-This ride doesn’t make you feel sick, but does make you feel as though you’ve wasted up to an hour of your life (depending on how long you queue).
+This ride doesn’t make you feel sick, but does make you feel as though you’ve wasted up to an hour of your life (depending on how long your queuing).

 The Fast & Furious Supercharged ride is located in Universal Studios Orlando next to the entrance to Diagon Alley and The Hogwarts Express.
 The ride opened in the summer of 2018 and quickly received a lot of criticism for its lack of creativity and thrill.

-It’s a very similar concept to King Kong’s Skull Island in which you board a tram which goes into a tunnel with surrounding screens.
+It’s a very similar concept to King Kong’s Skull Island in which you board a tram that goes into a tunnel with surrounding screens.